What does “natsu” mean in Japanese?

 In this blog post, I’ve explained the definition and meaning of “natsu”.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - natsu – 夏 (なつ) : a noun meaning ‘summer’ in Japanese.
-In most areas in Japan, it refers to months from June to August or perhaps September.
+In most areas in Japan, this refers to a period from June to August or September.

 Hope my explanations are understandable and helpful for Japanese learners.